surrsurus/edgequest/README.md

 # Note

 I am no longer continuing to work on EdgeQuest at the moment.
-There are so many bugs and problems with the game architecture that the whole thing looks like a giant hack.
-The master version is full of bugs, and you're better off geting one of the releases.
-Also the windows version is very buggy, for some reason.
+The current master and release work completely fine and are bug free (mostly).
+Edgequest will return shortly, but until then, enjoy the game!

 # Why EdgeQuest?